Custom Software Development for Mid-Market Companies: A Practical 90-Day Roadmap

 - Have clear owners and outcomes (revenue, speed, quality, risk reduction)

-- Can be shipped as an MVP in 8–12 weeks
+- Can be shipped as an MVP in 8 to 12 weeks

 If your team is still deciding where to start, use our build planning process to define scope before writing code.